- This form is completed by the patient and provided to the Attending Physician. Patients should keep a copy of the form in their home.

 Provider Reporting Forms and Instructions

-The Attending Physician shall send the following completed documentation within 10 calendar days of a patient's ingestion of DWDA medication or death from any other cause, whichever comes first:
+The Attending Physician should send the following completed documentation within 10 calendar days of a patient's ingestion of DWDA medication or death from any other cause, whichever comes first:

-The dispensing health care provider shall file a copy of the following form within 10 calendar days of dispensing medication pursuant to the DWDA:
+The dispensing health care provider should file a copy of the following form within 10 calendar days of dispensing medication pursuant to the DWDA:

 PO Box 14050